-Remember to Live (Memento Vivere) 2021 Giclée print.
-Edition of 3 64 × 89 cm Finalist Ravenswood Women's Art Prize, 2021 Remember to Live (Memento Vivere) is steeped in the histories of still life painting, Memento Mori and the Dutch Golden Age.
+Remember to Live (Memento Vivere) is steeped in the histories of still life painting, Memento Mori and the Dutch Golden Age.
 Lowry recasts these histories, bringing them into a contemporary context.
 Created in the early stages of the Covid-19 pandemic, this work draws on the concept of Memento Mori (remember that you will die) which subsequently reminds viewers to live (Memento Vivere).